-I came of age after the initial waves of the AIDS crisis hit the gay community, and so have had less first hand knowledge than others.
-Even so, there are key moments that formed my education and awareness.
+I came of age after the initial waves of the AIDS crisis hit the gay community, so was not a first hand witness to much of the worst of it.
+Even so, I've had some key moments of learning.

-One that stands out: about 15 years ago, when I moved back to Seattle after a few years on the East Coast, I shared a house with Bill Thieleman; we'd met through some Seattle Men's Chorus friends who knew he had a mother in law apartment for rent.
-As we got to know each other, we sometimes talked about the shared experience of having lived in New York City.
-Though a generation ahead of me, there were enough touch points for it to be a fun discussion of favorite places, activities, and life.
+One that stands out: 15 years ago, when I moved back to Seattle after a few years on the East Coast, I shared a house with Bill Thieleman.
+As we got to know each other, we talked about the shared experience of having lived in New York City.
+Though Bill was a generation ahead of me, there were enough touch points for it to be a fun discussion of favorite places, activities, and life.

-At some point, I remarked that I loved going back now as a non-resident; knowing the city so well and having friends to look up when visiting Manhattan made me feel particularly cosmopolitan.
-Bill sighed, and simply remarked: "No one I knew when I lived there is still alive."
+At some point, I remarked that I loved going back as a former resident; having friends to look up when visiting Manhattan made me feel particularly cosmopolitan.
+Bill sighed: "No one I knew when I lived there is still alive."

-It was a stark reality I had not experienced directly, but the loss of human potential is incalculable...and I have often wondered about what they would have done and contributed to the world.
-While the landscape has changed, the reality is that the needs within our community are still there - and our greatest success in meeting them has come from each other.
+The loss of human potential is incalculable...and I have often wondered about what they would have done and contributed to the world.
+While the landscape has changed, the reality is that the needs are still there - and our greatest success in meeting them has come from each other.
 The services provided as a result of this event mean the world to those who receive them, and your support means the world to me.